mjstraughan/CubingHistory/docs/3x3/Methods/Waterman.md

 ### Waterman

 The Waterman method was developed in 1981.
+As booklet was produced describing the method and published as part of Cubing For Fun [1].

 ![](img/Waterman/Waterman.png)
->This is a screenshot from the original Waterman booklet.

 ### Other Similar Methods